remis-astr/Rpicamera/README.md

 - ---------------------------------------------------------------------------

-I don't own a smart telescope, but I caught mine thinking about what it wanted to be.
-I managed to take a picture of it doing just that.
+I don't own a smart telescope, but I caught mine thinking about what he wanted to be.
+I managed to take a picture of him doing just that.

 <img src="5.jpg" alt="Preview Mode" width="400">